INSERM Research Director, CNRS UMR7260

 CNRS Research Director, CNRS UMR7260

-Arnaud Norena leads the team “Sensory systems and neuroplasticity” of the Neuroscience Department located at Aix-Marseille University (UMR 7260) where he also teaches as a full-time Professor.
-His work has been focused on understanding auditory function and dysfunction mechanisms for many years with a strong emphasize on tinnitus physiology and psychophysics.
-He’s recognized all over the world as a key opinion leader in this field.
-He has developed an influential model of tinnitus which accounts well for many facets of the tinnitus phenomenology (Noreña, 2011; Noreña and Farley, 2012).
-His innovation is continuously rewarded by national and international agencies and he published nearly 40 papers in the field of auditory neurophysiology and tinnitus .
+Arnaud Norena leads the “Sensory systems and neuroplasticity” team of the Neuroscience Department located at Aix-Marseille University (UMR 7260) where he also teaches as a full-time Professor.
+His work has been focused on understanding auditory function and dysfunction mechanisms for many years with a strong emphasis on tinnitus physiology and psychophysics.
+He is recognized all over the world as a key opinion leader in this field.
+He has developed an influential model of tinnitus which accounts for many facets of the tinnitus phenomenology (Noreña, 2011; Noreña and Farley, 2012).
+His innovation is continuously rewarded by national and international agencies and he has published nearly 40 papers in the field of auditory neurophysiology and tinnitus .